 An examination of cakes and desserts that are assembled and decorated with a modern approach using the latest technology and equipment.
-Topics will include small cakes decorated as a whole; cakes finished in molds or rings; and items that can be used for cakes, desserts, or individual pastries.
-Students will use specialized equipment, practice new presentation methods, and focus on fresh products, simplicity of style, and ease of production.
-Credits
+Topics will include: Travel cakes decorated as a whole; Entremet cakes finished in large variety of molds, metal and silicon; a variety of decoration including chocolate, sugar, meringue, foams, and spherification.
+Individual pastries are also covered in this class as petit fours.
+Students will use specialized equipment to achieve many desired effects, using present day techniques.
+Students will study and explore flavor combinations, original and timeless.
+Students will be exposed to new presentation methods, and focus on fresh products (seasonality), simplicity of style, and ease of production.
+Credits 3